 Have your attacks always been the same?

-Frequency of seizures and edema differs from person to person.
+The frequency of seizures and edema differs from person to person.
 There are those in whom the seizure evolves and comes to the surface in just minutes.
 For me, it takes a few hours.
-Without treatment the edema may remain for two days to a week and gradually it will fade away.
+Without treatment, the edema may remain for two days to a week and gradually it will fade away.

 What were your thoughts regarding childbirth, considering the risk of passing HAE on to the next generation?